Sky · 0→1 Product · Multi-device · Social

 Typical weekly sessions per user

-Sky Live Watch Together lifestyle
+Sky Live Watch Together lifestyle contact sheet

 The problem space